duanjp8617/nfvactor/README.md

 HOST_LDLIBS_PROTOC += -L/usr/local/lib $(addprefix -l, $(LIBS_PROTOC)) <br />
 Then use `make clean`, `make -j`, `sudo make install` and `sudo ldconfig` to re-build grpc
 Source: https://github.com/grpc/grpc/issues/9549

+* `cd ~/nfvactor/eval/scripts` and then `python gen_grpc.py`.
+This generates python bindings for the GRPC functions that we use to control the runtimes.

 Setup DPDK Execution Environment
 -----------------------------------